Amelas22/Clerk/README.md

 ### 2. Database Setup

-Run the migration script in your Supabase SQL editor:
+Run the migration script in your Qdrant SQL editor:

 ```sql
 -- See migrations/001_hybrid_search_setup.sql for the complete setup